Cupra Formentor e-Hybrid boot space & seating

 - 2Range, MPG, CO2 & chargingAs with all plug-ins, the Formentor’s figures depend on how often you charge it, but CO2 emissions are low

-- 6Practicality & boot space - currently readingThe boot space on offer in the e-Hybrid versions of the Formentor is less than the purely petrol models, but is on par with other plug-in hybrid SUVs
+- 6Boot space, seating & practicality - currently readingThe boot space on offer in the e-Hybrid versions of the Formentor is less than the purely petrol models, but is on par with other plug-in hybrid SUVs